meshellg/shiny-bassoon/content/posts/2020-01-12-book-riots-2020-read-harder-challenge.markdown

   *  ✔ Invisible Women by Caroline Criado-Pérez
       I started reading and listening to this book last year, and it's massive, but brilliant and incredibly frustrating.
 I now realize it's not over 500 pages but it's seriously massive, and I'm just going to give this one to myself.
 17. **Read a sci-fi/fantasy novella (under 120 pages)**
-  * to be taught if fortunate - Becky Chambers
+  * ✔ To Be Taught if Fortunate - Becky Chambers
   * The Black God's Drums - P. Djèlí Clark
+  * ✔ All Systems Red by Martha Wells (first book in the murderbot diaries)
 18. **Read a picture book with a human main character from a marginalized community**
   * ✔ Queen of the Hannukah Dosas
   * ✔ Baby Loves the Five Senses: Hearing by Ruth Spiro and Irene Chen
-  * Sulwe: Lupita Nyong'o, Vashti Harrison
+  * ✔ Sulwe: Lupita Nyong'o, Vashti Harrison
 19. **Read a book by or about a refugee**
-  * No Friend but the Mountains - Behrouz Boochani
+  * ✔ No Friend but the Mountains - Behrouz Boochani
+  * ✔ We Have Always Been Here by Samra Habib
 20. **Read a middle grade book that doesn’t take place in the U.S. or the UK**
-  * Akata Witch by Nnedi Okorafor
+  * ✔ Akata Witch by Nnedi Okorafor (now that I've read this one, I have to read Akata Warrior!)
 21. **Read a book with a main character or protagonist with a disability (fiction or non)**
   * Beast of Burden: Animal and Disability
+  * ✔ Hello I Want to Die Please Fix Me by Anna Mehler Paperny
+  * ✔ Disfigured: On Fairy Tales, Disability, and Making Space by Amanda Leduc
 22. **Read a horror book published by an indie press**
   * Taaqtumi: An Anthology of Arctic Horror Stories
 23. **Read an edition of a literary magazine (digital or physical)**
+  *  ✔ Quill & Quire - March 2020, the Spring Kidlit Special, seemed perfect for me.
+I picked it up at the small press store in the Toronto Reference Library.
 24. **Read a book in any genre by a Native, First Nations, or Indigenous author**
   * ✔ Empire of Wild by Cherie Dimaline
   * #NotYourPrinces by Lisa Charleyboy